-- Wash your hands before you go into the staffroom. - Maintain a distance of six feet/two metres between each other. - It can be used for food storage, accessing appliances, etc. - Bring your own lunch.
+- Wash your hands before you go into the staffroom. - Maintain a distance of six feet/two metres between each other. - Use visual cues (floor markers / posters) to promote physical distancing, and set occupancy limits. - Bring your own lunch.
 If you have to leave the school during a break, make sure you follow the same protocols that you did when you arrived. - Bring a lunch/snack that does not require a lot of preparation (limit microwave use, surface use, utensil use, etc.). - Disinfect the areas, surfaces, appliances, etc. that you use in the staffroom. - When you are finished wash your hands again before you go back to your classroom, office or workspace. - Do not share food or drinks.